Ameobea/homepage/src/blog/optimizing-advent-of-code-2024.md

  * using smaller int sizes for data and locals
  * fit `MiniVec` inside 16 bytes with manual padding
-   - removed the count from slots and look them up from the original array instead
+   - removed the count from spans and look them up from the original array instead
  * Pure SIMD initialization of minivecs
    - compiles into a beautiful 10x unrolled loop of basically pure SIMD
    - writes the correct ID into the vector